Sharp variance estimator and causal bootstrap in stratified randomized experiments: Introduction

-Our third contribution is the proposal of a novel causal bootstrap method based on constant-treatment-effect imputation, which is applicable in paired experiments. \cite{imbens2018causal}'s causal bootstrap is based on rank-preserving imputation and requires that each stratum contains at least two treated and two control units, a condition not met in paired experiments.
-Instead, we impute the unobserved potential outcomes by assuming a constant treatment effect for the bootstrap sample.
-Then, we generate a bootstrap distribution for the pivotal statistics according to the actual experimental design, and construct confidence intervals using the bootstrap quantile.
-This idea is motivated by \citet{bind2020possible}, who advocate for gaining scientific insights through the examination of the null randomization distribution, but do not mention how to formally incorporate it into statistical inference.
-We prove the validity of the proposed causal bootstrap based on constant-treatment-effect imputation and highlight its advantages through simulation studies and real data applications.
-Importantly, by utilizing a pivotal statistic, the causal bootstrap is valid even when the constant treatment effect assumption does not hold for the true potential outcomes.
+Our third contribution is the proposal of a novel causal bootstrap method based on constant-treatment-effect imputation, specifically designed for paired experiments.
+Unlike \citet{imbens2018causal}'s causal bootstrap, which relies on rank-preserving imputation and requires each stratum to have at least two treated and two control units (a condition unmet in paired experiments), we impute unobserved potential outcomes by assuming a constant treatment effect for the bootstrap sample.
+We then generate a bootstrap distribution for pivotal statistics according to the actual experimental design and construct confidence intervals using the bootstrap quantile.
+This approach is inspired by \citet{bind2020possible}, who emphasize the importance of examining the null randomization distribution for scientific insights, yet do not detail how to formally integrate it into statistical inference.
+We validate the proposed causal bootstrap method based on constant-treatment-effect imputation and demonstrate its advantages through simulation studies and real data applications.
+Importantly, by utilizing a pivotal statistic, this causal bootstrap remains valid even when the constant treatment effect assumption does not hold for the true potential outcomes.

 The paper proceeds as follows.
 Section \ref{sec:sre} reviews design-based causal inference in stratified randomized experiments.
 Section \ref{sec:var} describes the sharp variance estimator and its asymptotic properties.
-In Section \ref{sec:bootrank}, we study the causal bootstrap based on rank-preserving imputation and its theoretical properties in stratified randomized experiments.
-In section \ref{sec:bootsharp}, we propose a causal bootstrap based on constant-treatment-effect imputation and provide the theoretical guarantee in paired experiments.
-In Section \ref{sec:sim} and Section \ref{sec:rd}, we present the simulation studies and two real data applications.
-In Section \ref{sec:dis}, we conclude the paper.
+In Section \ref{sec:bootrank}, we propose the causal bootstrap based on rank-preserving imputation and its theoretical properties in stratified randomized experiments.
+Section \ref{sec:bootsharp} provides the causal bootstrap method based on constant-treatment-effect imputation and its theoretical guarantees for paired experiments.
+Sections \ref{sec:sim} and \ref{sec:rd} present simulation studies and two real data applications, respectively.
+Finally, we conclude the paper in Section \ref{sec:dis}.